errael/astrology-castro/README.md

 Running `castro`  on a file produces 3 output files.
 For example, if there's `foo.castro` then executing `castro foo.castro` creates
 - `foo.as` can be executed by `Astrolog` with `-i foo.as`
 - `foo.def` has details of allocation
-- `foo.map` has a summary of allocation for all files that were compiled
+- `foo.map` has a summary of allocation for all files

-When multiple files are compiled together, the `.map` file name defaults to the first file in the input file list; it can be specifed with the `--mapname=base`.
+When multiple files are compiled together, the `.map` base file name defaults to the first file in the input file list; it can be specifed with the `--mapname=base`.

-Look at `foo.as`, it can be executed by `Astrolog` with `-i foo.as`. `foo.def` has details

 There's examples.d, astrotest.d and test.d with their gold files.